component/calendar/Readme.md

 ## Events

-  - `prev` when the prev link is clicked
-  - `next` when the next link is clicked
-  - `month change` (number) when the month dropdown is changed
-  - `year change` (number) when the year dropdown is changed
-  - `view change` (date) when the viewed month/year is changed, either by next/prev or dropdown menu
+  - `view change` (date, action) when the viewed month/year is changed without modification of the selected date.
+This can be done either by next/prev buttons or dropdown menu.
+The action will be "prev", "next", "month" or "year" depending on what action caused the view to change.
   - `change` (date) when the selected date is modified

 ## API